Skip to content

 method

-Specifies the request method.
-The default value is GET and the available methods are:
+Specifies the HTTP request method.
+The default value is GET.

 ```req